Smart Home Prewire Checklist for Builders and Remodels

 Smart homes need pathways: wire, conduit, rack space, power, ventilation, and service access.
 Without those basics, even premium equipment becomes harder to install and support.

 Prewire is not only for what the homeowner wants today.
-It also protects the home for future rooms, cameras, shades, displays, and network upgrades.
+Spare conduit, accessible pathways, documented cable, and planned power can preserve options for future rooms, cameras, shades, displays, and network changes.

 Rooms to discuss before drywall